-On the VAX 4000 Model 100 system, an embedded DSSI adapter on the KA52 CPU provides the interface between the CPU and the DSSI storage devices.
+On the VAX 4000 Model 100A system, a DSSI daughter card (KFDDA-AA) provides two DSSI interface adapters between the KA52 CPU and the DSSI storage devices.

-The adapter provides a DSSI bus that can support up to eight nodes, where the adapter and each DSSI storage device counts as one node, hence each DSSI adpater can support up to seven DSSI storage devices (six DSSI storage devices for a two-system DSSI VAXcluster; five DSSI storage devices for a three-system DSSI VAXcluster configuration).
+Each of the two adapters on the KFDDA-AA daughter card provides a DSSI bus that can support up to eight nodes, where the adapter and each DSSI storage device counts as one node, hence each DSSI adpater can support up to seven DSSI storage devices (six DSSI storage devices for a two-system DSSI VAXcluster; five DSSI storage devices for a three-system DSSI VAXcluster configuration).
 The adapters make a connection between the CPU and the requested device on their respective DSSI bus.
 Each DSSI device has its own controller and server that contain the intelligence and logic necessary to control data transfers over the DSSI bus.